ayenichole/Nichole_Data_Portfolio/README.md

 ****Revenue Visualisations****

 A task I did through my course to implement data visualisation in Microsoft Excel for line charts, stacked column and pie charts.
 The information was extracted from data provided.
-Included : Stacked Column Chart, Line Chart, Pie Chart TOOLS USED: Microsoft Excel
+Included : Stacked Column Chart, Line Chart, Pie Chart, Scatter Plot TOOLS USED: Microsoft Excel
 Have a look :)